 1. Side Effects From G-CSF

-- These usually disappear a day or two after donation.
-Many donors don’t feel anything at all.
+- Symptoms usually disappear a day or two after donation.

 2. Risks From The Donation Process